• Skip to primary navigation

 • ½ teaspoon kosher salt

-• 1 cup bittersweet chocolate chips, optional
+• 1 cup bittersweet chocolate chips, or dark chocolate chips, optional

-• 1 cup pecans, optional
+• 1 cup pecans, toasted and chopped, optional

 Instructions